sajid742/sernior_sw_dev_sajid_qureshi/README.md

 How do I get set up?

-Checkout code from git in "test_directory" Create database "testdb" in your local MySQL Create user login/pwd "testuser/testuser" and grant access to the "testdb" Run testdata.sql script to insert sample data Execute mvn jetty:run in "test_directory" directory Summary of set up Configuration Dependencies Database configuration How to run tests Deployment instructions
+Checkout code from git in "test_directory" Create database "testdb" in your local MySQL Create user login/pwd "testuser/testuser" and grant access to the "testdb" Run testdata.sql script to insert sample data Execute mvn jetty:run in "test_directory" directory Summary of set up Configuration Dependencies Database configuration